Wensleydale Bike Club invasion of Sutton Bank

 At this time of year, you shouldn’t have too many problems finding some pine cones lying about on the ground.
 With some twine and your imagination, you can transform them into Christmas elves, angels or Father Christmas himself.

-This staple part of (now) the Christmas menu is thought to have originated with German Pagans, who possibly burned a real log to symbolise the return of the sun and the lengthening of the days at the Winter Solstice.
+This staple part of the (modern day) Christmas menu is thought to have originated with German Pagans, who possibly burned a real log to symbolise the return of the sun and the lengthening of the days at the Winter Solstice.
 Though few of us have open fires these days, you can make your own and illuminate it with candles.
 This 'real' yule log won't satisfy any taste buds but it sure looks cosy!

 You can use as many or as few candles as you wish and arrange the greenery as you like.
 To add the effect of snow, spray with some flame resistant paint or sprinkle with icing sugar.
 Do make sure that you only take a log and greenery that have already fallen or are from your own garden.

-You can string lights on the tree or cover with lametta, maybe even with a few of the fabric trees mentioned above - just remember the tree can only bear light weights.
+You can string lights on the tree and cover with tinsel, or maybe even with a few of the decorations mentioned above - just remember the tree can only bear light weights.

 A quick search online will reveal hundreds of great ideas for homemade decorations, each of which will help you bring the outdoors inside and render the shop bought stuff useless!
 Go on, bring back the real spirit of Christmas this year and make your own!